romkatv/zsh-bench/README.md

 Another dangerous optimization is to invoke `compinit` with `-C`.
 If you do that and install a new tool using your favorite package manager, completions for this tool may not appear in zsh even after restart.
 You'll have to manually delete a cache file.
-It's not worth it to save a few milliseconds when starting zsh only to spend an hour later trying to figure out why completions don't work.
+Saving a few milliseconds on zsh startup is not worth it if later you'll have to spend an hour trying to figure out why completions don't work.

 The last over-eager optimization is to print the first prompt before checking whether plugins need to be installed.
 The section on [Instant Prompt](#instant-prompt) explains why this is a bad